TarunB-Git/ScrapeAndTranslate/README.md

 The third python file, test.py is the second python file but without a Tkinter GUI, you will have to manually configure values if you run it. pip install beautifulsoup4 requests selenium will be the pip command.

-To install the Chrome Webdriver, check your Chromium- based Browser's  Chromium version, and install the chromedriver accordingly from https://googlechromelabs.github.io/chrome-for-testing/ or https://developer.chrome.com/docs/chromedriver/downloads if its an older version.'
+To install the Chrome Webdriver, check your Chromium- based Browser's  Chromium version, and install the chromedriver accordingly from https://googlechromelabs.github.io/chrome-for-testing/ or https://developer.chrome.com/docs/chromedriver/downloads if it is an older version.